 Currently, FCA only offers OTA firmware updates for its infotainment systems.
 The updates keep interfaces like navigation fresh, while offering capabilities to add new features like Alexa and CarPlay.
 Not much else to report other than its Uconnect infotainment software.

-With a long term agreement with Magna now in place Fisker moved toward delivering its first EV, the Ocean, in late 2022.
+With a long term agreement with Magna now in place Fisker is moving toward delivering its first EV, the Ocean, in late 2022.
 We do not have the exact capacity of what OTA capabilities will be present in the flagship EV from Fisker Inc. but Henrik Fisker shared the following in a previous press release surrounding its Fisker Intelligent Pilot system:

 With state-of-the-art hardware and software packages, Fisker will deliver a new type of mobility experience that will stay relevant to the customer through the lifecycle of the vehicle.
 We will announce further product details closer to our launch in Q4 next year.
 Customers can expect FI-Pilot to deliver innovative and industry-unique features that are being created to enhance the mobility experience expected from a modern, premium electric vehicle.